-In the summer of 2019, Poelking was selected from an international pool of applicants to rehearse and conduct The United States Army Band “Pershing’s Own” in concert where he was awarded the band's medal "For Excellence" by leader and commander Col. Andrew Esch.
-In 2016, Poelking was appointed the Conducting Fellow with the Montgomery Philharmonic after a six week audition and ensemble vote.
-Poelking has studied conducting with Dr. Rebecca Phillips, Wes Kenney, and Sandra Ragusa.
+As a conductor, Mr. Poelking has worked with musicians of every level including elementary, secondary, university, community, and professional ensembles.
+In 2019, Poelking was selected from an international pool of applicants to rehearse and conduct The United States Army Band “Pershing’s Own” in concert where he was awarded the band's medal "For Excellence" by leader and commander Col. Andrew Esch.
+In 2016, Poelking was appointed the Conducting Fellow with the Montgomery Philharmonic after a six-week audition and ensemble vote.
+He has studied conducting with Dr. Rebecca Phillips, Wes Kenney, and Sandra Ragusa.
 In addition, he has received instruction from H. Robert Reynolds, Michael Haithcock, Craig Kirchoff, Gary Hill, Kevin Sedatole, and Emily Threinen.
-As a percussionist, Poelking has performed with the Capital Wind Symphony, the Avanti Orchestra, and the Montgomery Philharmonic at venues including the Kennedy Center, Schlesinger Hall, and the Strathmore Music Center.
+As a professional percussionist, Poelking has performed with the Capital Wind Symphony, the Avanti Orchestra, and the Montgomery Philharmonic at venues including the Kennedy Center, Schlesinger Hall, and the Strathmore Music Center.

-Mr. Poelking is a member of the College Band Directors National Association (CBDNA), the National Band Association (NBA), and the American Composers Forum (ACF).
-He lives in Fort Collins with his wife Caitlin, a respected physician assistant professionally recognized for her work in pediatrics and family medicine.
+Kevin Poelking received his Master of Music in conducting from Colorado State University and a Bachelor of Music in Music Education from The University of South Carolina.
+He is a member of the American Composers Forum (ACF), the College Band Directors National Association (CBDNA), the National Band Association (NBA), the Colorado Bandmasters Association (CBA), and the Colorado Music Educators Association (CMEA).
+He lives in Fort Collins with his dog Koopa and his wife, Caitlin, a respected physician assistant professionally recognized for her work in pediatrics and family medicine.